Farm Share to provide nearly 61,000 pounds of donated food to hungry Floridians in Miami-Dade County

 Farm Share provided nearly 52M pounds of food to 10.5M households during 2017; up from 2016’s efforts of 40.4M pounds.
 As hunger increases with a reported 14.7% of Floridians and 20.7% of its children living below the poverty line, Florida ranked 20th in food insecure households in 2017, where those in need experienced difficulty providing enough food due to a lack of money or other resources at least once during the calendar year.

-Farm Share, a non-profit whose aim is that no one will go hungry and food will not go to waste; and The Emergency Food Assistance Program (TEFAP), a Federal program that helps supplement the diets of low-income Americans, including the elderly, veterans, the disabled, and families with children, will provide emergency food and nutrition assistance at no cost to supplement the diets of individuals and families who are most in need right before the spring holidays.
+WHAT: Farm Share, a non-profit whose aim is that no one will go hungry and food will not go to waste; and The Emergency Food Assistance Program (TEFAP), a Federal program that helps supplement the diets of low-income Americans, including the elderly, veterans, the disabled, and families with children, will provide emergency food and nutrition assistance at no cost to supplement the diets of individuals and families who are most in need right before the spring holidays.

 Farm Share, 14125 SW 320th Street, Homestead, FL 33033

 Saturday, March 10th, 9AM-12PM

 An anticipated 1,000 cars filled with multiple families (maximum 3 per vehicle) will line the streets from the turnpike exit to SW 320th Street and 141st Avenue beginning at about 6:30AM and even the night prior in anticipation of receiving items to include approximately 100lbs of food, drinks, pastries, meats and vegetables from Farm Share and TEFAP..